sabinbaniya/discord-documentation/docs/setup-code.md

 This is required for the Sentry logging.

 - `SENTRY_DSN` (REQUIRED) - This enables external logging through Sentry.io - you will need to set up and configure a project there. **This is obtained from the instructions on the previous page.**

+These values are used for the top.gg vote tracking.

+- `TOPGG_PASSWORD` - This is the password you would provide to the top.gg webhook for authentication.
+This can be set to any string you'd like, but if you intend to set up an actual webhook you should use a secure password.

+- `VOTE_CHANNEL_ID` - This should be the ID of the channel in the `HOME_GUILD_ID` guild where Becca should send vote notifications.